-If interest rates had been 0.5 percent higher/lower and all other variables were held constant, the company's loss before taxation for both current and prior years would not have changed.
-This has been determined by assuming that the company's exposure to interest rate risk at balance sheet date was consistent for the whole year.
+If interest rates had been 0.5 percent higher/lower and all other variables were held constant, the company's loss for the year would have been US\$0.0 million higher/lower (2017: US\$0.4 million).
+This has been determined assuming that the company's interest rate risk at balance sheet date was consistant for the whole year.